Sarthak-B/Python-Projects/README.md

 For Tic Tac Toe ---> Pythonic:

-1. First copy and paste main.py file to your coding interface.
+1. First copy and paste main file to your coding interface.
-2. Then copy and paste homepage.py file to your coding interface.
+2. Then copy and paste homepage file to your coding interface.